Northeastern University (NEU) Accommodation: Cost, Facilities & Photos

 North Eastern University Off-Campus Accommodations

 The most pleasant places to stay near Northeastern University include The Brynx, Arris, Continuum, Dot Block, etc. These are some beautiful apartments for rent near Northeastern University Boston.
-The distance of all these Northeastern University student accommodations is within 8 miles from the university.
-For travelling to the university, you can choose from bus services, car rentals, bike services, etc. You can also use the “Use the MBTA Trip Planner” to decide the best transport for travelling according to the distance.
-The table below shows Northeastern Housing accommodations for international students:
+The distance of all these Northeastern University student housing is within 8 miles from the university.

 Accommodation Rate per Semester